Who Can Apply?

-Applicants must be current Hood students or transfer students with at least junior standing as of fall in the semester when they intend to use their first year of scholarship.
+Applicants must be current Hood students or transfer students with at least junior standing as of the fall semester when they intend to use their first year of scholarship.
 Students should plan to major in one of following STEM areas: biology, chemistry or mathematics.
 All applicants must be full-time, degree-track undergraduate students for their final two years.
-All applicants must be U.S. citizens, nationals, legal permanent residents or refugee aliens.
+All applicants must be U.S. citizens, nationals, legal permanent residents or have refugee status.

 Applicants must have a minimum cumulative 3.0 GPA and meet the requirements to participate in Hood’s Secondary Education Certification Program.*

 Consideration will be given to students with high financial need and to students who will expand the diversity of NSTEP scholars.

 Preference will be given to applicants who have shown interest in NSTEP by attending advertised on- and off-campus STEM opportunities.

 The scholarship committee will interview finalist applicants to confirm suitability.